Difficulty-Controllable Cloze Question Distractor Generation: Related Work

 \section{Related Work}

 Early studies used linguistic heuristics and domain-specific resources for distractor generation~\cite{pino-2009-semi, correia-2010-automatic}.
 In particular, they leveraged thesauri, taxonomies, or predefined vocabularies to select distractors that were semantically related to the correct answer.
 However, the reliance on domain-specific resources limited their applicability across diverse subjects.
 To address the limitations of such heuristic methods, subsequent studies incorporated general-purpose knowledge bases.
 For instance, \citet{siyu-2021-knowledge} proposed a framework that leverages knowledge bases like Probase~\cite{wu-2018-probase} and WordNet~\cite{fellbaum-1998-wordnet} to generate candidate distractors.
-Their approach utilized a learning-to-rank model to select distractors and demonstrated improved performance across multiple domains.
+Their approach used a learning-to-rank model to select distractors and demonstrated improved performance across multiple domains.
 Despite these advancements, the dependency on structured knowledge bases still constrains the model's adaptability in domains where such resources are sparse or outdated.

-Recent advancements have shifted towards utilizing transformer-based pretrained language models (PLMs) for distractor generation.
-For example, \citet{chiang-2022-cdgp} utilized PLMs to generate distractors, and achieved state-of-the-art results.
-Similarly, \citet{wang-2023-distractor} formulated cloze distractor generation as a Text2Text task, and employed PLMs enhanced with pseudo Kullback-Leibler divergence to prevent generating distractors that were too similar to each other.
-Their approach also incorporated candidate augmentation and multitask training, leading to significant performance gains.
-Nevertheless, these methods still struggle with difficulty control, which leads to limited adaptability across varying educational needs.
+Recent literature has shifted towards utilizing transformer-based pretrained language models (PLMs) for distractor generation.
+For instance, \citet{chiang-2022-cdgp} used PLMs to generate distractors, and \citet{wang-2023-distractor} formulated cloze distractor generation as a Text2Text task and used PLMs enhanced with pseudo Kullback-Leibler divergence to prevent generating distractors that were too similar to each other.
+Nevertheless, these methods still struggle with difficulty control, leading to limited adaptability across varying educational needs.